GrahamDumpleton/mod_wsgi/README.rst

 compliant interface for hosting Python based web applications on top of the Apache web server.

-*Note that the major version 5.0 was introduced not because of any new major features but because from version 5.0 onwards compatability with Python 2.7 is no longer guaranteed.
-A minimum Python version of 3.8 will be enforced by the Python package installation configuration.*
+*Note that the major version 6.0 requires a minimum of Python 3.10.
+Support for older Python versions has been dropped and Python 2 compatibility code has been removed.*

 Installation of mod_wsgi from source code can be performed in one of two ways.